spk121/johanan/johanan.md

 T.105 says that `IB_Called_Address` is either the address of the Videotex Application to be reached iin which case it is interpreted by teh Access Function (the server) or it represents a network address used by the Access Network (the broker) to identify the called side.

+This is mapped onto the BIS-N-CONNECT primitive as the Called Address.
+The format for the Called Address is described in X.25.
+X.25 address can be one of many different formats.

+T.105 says that `IB_Application_Address` is complementary information about the Videotex Application to be reached; this may include a network address; it is interpreted by the Access Function (the server).

+T.105 says that it is Basic Coding Structure #9.
+BCS is (a) 4-bit type indicator, length from 0 to 127, and a vector of octets.
+T.105 recommends that `IB_Application_Address` be X.121, which is an all numeric address format.

+This is mapped onto the BIS-N-CONNECT's User Data field.

+T.105 says that `IB_Application_Selection` is a mnemonic about the Videotex Application to be reached; it is interpreted by teh Access Function (the server).

+T.105 says that it is Basic Coding Structure #10, and that is format and value are not defined.

+This is mapped onto the BIS-N-CONNECT's User Data field.

+T.105 says that `IB_Application_Data` is data to be passed transparently to the server.

+T.105 says that it is Basic Coding Structure #11, and that is format and value are not defined.

+This is mapped onto the BIS-N-CONNECT's User Data field.

 ## `SBV_Release`